Xorekteer/chromie/README.md

 #### Technical notes

-Currently redirects outputs to a new terminal in paging mode (i.e. using echo OUTPUT|less )
+Currently redirects outputs to a new terminal in paging mode (i.e. using echo OUTPUT|less ).
+If there is no output from the called script, no new window is opened.
+Input to the called script is not possible.